MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-up-sign-in-sign-out.md

     > [!NOTE]
     > You should add user inputs to your app to collect user email and one time passcode.

    In the library's `signUp(username)` method, we pass in the email address that user supplied us in the email submit form.
 In most common scenario, the `actionResult` is of type `SignUpResult.CodeRequired`, which indicates that the API expects a code to be sent, in this case to verify the email address.
 The `SignUpResult.CodeRequired` contains a new state reference, which we can retrieve through `actionResult.nextState`.
-This new state is of type `SignUpCodeRequiredState`, which gives us access to two new method:
+This new state is of type `SignUpCodeRequiredState`, which gives us access to two new methods:

    - `submitCode()` is used to submit the code that user supplies in the form to submit one-time passcode.
    - `resendCode()` is used to resend the one-time passcode if the user doesn't receive the code.

-### Handle errors during sign up
+### Handle errors during sign-up

 During sign-up, not all actions succeed.
 For instance, the user might attempt to sign up with an already used email address or submit an invalid code.